gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     mpirun -np 20 gmx_mpi mdrun -gpu_id 01

-Starts :ref:`mdrun_mpi` with 20 ranks.
+Starts :ref:`gmx mdrun` with 20 ranks.
 This setup is likely to be suitable when there are ten nodes, each with two GPUs, but there is no need to specify ``-gpu_id`` for the normal case where all the GPUs on the node are available